dhruvmewada15/k8s_assignment5/README.md

     ...

   Edit the kube-apiserver to use this audit-policy file and to pass filename for saving the logs.
 Refer to https://medium.com/cooking-with-azure/cks-exam-prep-setting-up-audit-policy-in-kubeadm-3f1b76bf4bd7

+  Verify that the logs are stored at the defined file.

  ```